Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 ### Configure Alluxio Clients for HA

 When an Alluxio client interacts with Alluxio in HA mode, the client must know about the Alluxio HA cluster, so that the client knows how to discover the Alluxio leader master.
-There are 2 ways to configure the client for Alluxio HA.
+There are 2 ways toconfigure the client for Alluxio HA.

-#### HA Client URI for Alluxio Client

-Users can use the Alluxio URI to connect to an Alluxio HA cluster, by fully specifying the HA cluster information.
-To specify the multi-master information within the Alluxio URI, use `alluxio://master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998` To specify the ZooKeeper information within the Alluxio URI, use `alluxio://zk@<ZOOKEEPER_ADDRESS>`.

-For example, for many applications (e.g., Hadoop, HBase, Hive and Flink), you can use a comma as the delimiter for multiple addresses in the URI, like `alluxio://master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998` and `alluxio://zk@zkHost1:2181,zkHost2:2181,zkHost3:2181/path`.

-For some other applications (e.g., Spark), you need to use semicolons as the delimiter for multiple addresses, like `alluxio://master_hostname_1:19998;master_hostname_2:19998;master_hostname_3:19998` and `alluxio://zk@zkHost1:2181;zkHost2:2181;zkHost3:2181/path`.

-If you use the URI to specify the HA cluster information, the URI will take precedence, and ignore the related Alluxio HA mode configuration.

 #### HA Configuration Parameters for Alluxio Client

-Users can configure the following parameter to connect to Alluxio cluster with internal leader election:
+When connecting to Alluxio HA cluster using embedded-journal-based leader election, Alluxio clients need the `alluxio.master.rpc.addresses` information to decide the node addresses to ping to find out the Alluxio leader master which is serving rpc requests.
 - `alluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998`

-Users can configure the following parameters to connect to Alluxio cluster with ZooKeeper leader election:
+When connecting to Alluxio HA cluster using Zookeeper-based leader election, the following properties are needed to connect to Zookeeper to get the leader master information.

 - `alluxio.zookeeper.enabled=true`
 - `alluxio.zookeeper.address=<ZOOKEEPER_ADDRESS>`